Oakland School for the Arts: Founding and history

 The school was first located at the Alice Arts Center building in downtown Oakland.
 It was moved to temporary buildings near the Fox Oakland Theatre during the 2004–05 school year and moved into the Fox Oakland Theater building in Uptown Oakland in January 2009.
 Prior to the establishment of the school, the Fox Theatre had been closed for 30 years, and its reopening as a school and major concert venue was part of an effort to revitalize the downtown area.

 The first graduating senior class, the class of 2006, graduated with 100 percent of the class accepted to four-year colleges.
 High-school graduation and college enrollment rates continue to rank very high among San Francisco Bay Area public schools (e.g., nearly 100 percent of seniors graduated and 95 percent enrolled in college in 2013).

 In April 2014, OSA became the Master Tenant of the historic Sweet's Ballroom at 1933 Broadway, which serves as a performance facility and classroom space.

 In August 2016, OSA opened a new facility next door to Sweets in the J. J. Newberry's building at 1920 Telegraph Avenue to house the Instrumental Music department and the Production Design scene shop as well as a STEAM Lab.

-During the pandemic, OSA was unable to use Sweets, and still has no access to it.
+During the pandemic, OSA was unable to use Sweets but renewed the lease for the 2023-2024 school year.

 Arts

-Oakland School for the Arts offers nine arts emphases as of the 2021–2022 school year:
+Oakland School for the Arts offers nine arts emphases as of the 2023-2024 school year: